 “Notice” or “Notify” or “Notification” means communications posted electronically.

-“New Capacity Credit” means a capacity credit applicable to customers that provide BPA access to capacity not otherwise committed to the customer’s load which, as determined solely by BPA, either: 1) reduces the Administrator’s capacity obligations; or 2) can be used by BPA to help meet the Administrator’s capacity obligations, as described in Section 4.3.6.2.

-“New Resource Rate (NR)” means the rate for requirements firm power sold to an investor-owned utility (IOU) or Public customer pursuant to Section 7(f) of the Northwest Power Act, 16 U.S.C. § 839e(c).

 “On-Site Consumer Load” shall have the meaning as defined in the CHWM Contract.

 “Overhead Cost Adder” means a uniform scalar, set by BPA in each 7(i) Process in accordance with Section 5.2.3, that is designed to compensate the Composite Cost Pool for the general and administrative (overhead) costs associated with BPA’s provision of power at Tier 2 Rates.

-“Peak Net Requirement” means a forecast monthly peak load (at 50 percent peak probability) less Dedicated Resource peak amounts as stated in applicable customers’ Exhibit A of the CHWM Contract.
+“Peak Net Requirement” means a forecast monthly peak load (at 50 percent peak probability) less Dedicated Resource peak amounts as stated in each applicable customer’s Exhibit A of the CHWM Contract.

 “PF Exchange Rate” means a rate established pursuant to Section 7(b) of the Northwest Power Act that is applicable to customers participating in the Residential Exchange Program set forth in Section 5(c) of the Act.